 Getting to Krka National Park from Split is much easier than you might think.
-Yes, it is a wilderness area, but it is linked to major towns and cities by great road links.
+Yes, it is a wilderness area, but it is linked to major towns and cities by excellent road links.
 If you’re staying in Split for your break, you’re in luck; Krka National Park is a short distance away, and the drive is actually quite pleasant and scenic too.

 To get between the two destinations, you have three main options: bus, train, or drive.

 Let’s check out each option one by one.

 Split To Krka National Park Bus

-The Split to Krka bus will take you around 1 hour 15 minutes, and will get you to Skradin where you catch the ferry to the Krka National Park Entry.
+The Split to Krka bus will take you around 1 hour 15 minutes and will get you to Skradin, where you catch the ferry to the Krka National Park Entry.
 You can catch the bus from Split Bus Station and check out the Split to Krka bus timetables.

 Split To Krka National Park Private Transfer

 A Krka private transfer from Split is entirely flexible on start and end times, and you can even select the type of vehicle you would like to travel in.
 Krka National Park is also structured in such a way most people visit the park without a guide as the self-guided trails are very easy to navigate with information about the park available.

 Split To Krka National Park Tour

 There are a plethora of companies offering group tours from Split to Krka National Park.
 Most include a guide as part of the tour.
 They have fixed start and finish times, with some including lunch.
 If you prefer group tours, then this is certainly worth exploring for your visit to Krka National Park.

 If you want to hire a car and drive to Krka National Park, you can easily do so!
 The journey will take you just one hour and 20 minutes unless you decide to stop along the way.
 The drive is very scenic, especially as you get a little closer to the park, although you will need to pass through tolls.
 The best roads to take are the A1 and then the D33.

 About Krka National Park